markusmobius/go-trafilatura/README.md

 The port began as a close, largely line-by-line translation.
 We keep the extraction code recognizable so upstream fixes can be reviewed and ported systematically, while preserving Go APIs and HTML-oriented results.

+The upgrade from Go-Trafilatura v2.0.0 to v2.2.1 was performed with assistance from GPT-6 Astra.
+Going forward, we will continue to use coding LLMs to help keep the Go port in sync with upstream Python Trafilatura.

 The goal is faithful extraction behavior within the scope below, not identical output for every input or a Go implementation of every Python feature.

 ## Table of Contents